 Canning apple pie filling may be easier than you think.
 Homemade canned pie filling is such a great way to make organic pies for your family, without high cost.

 Canning Apple Pie Filling

 Making your own canned apple pie filling can save you a great deal of time in the future, and save you money when making fresh homemade apple pies.
 When canning apples for pie filling at home, it is best to do it in the late summer or early fall while apples are in season and prices are low.
 If you are like myself and prefer organic when it comes to apples, this will make organic pies much more affordable.

 Tip: Making the filling in large batches allows you to take advantage of bulk produce pricing & the home canned apples makes wonderful hostess gifts.
 The apple pie filling recipe makes enough for one apple pie, multiply for as many as you wish to make.

 Here is a simple visual guide to canning apples for pies and other desserts.
 The recipe is enough for one pie, but can be easily multiplied to make more jars.
 Printable recipe card with full directions can be found below.

 Add apples and par cook(about 2 more minutes), before placing in sterilized jars.
-Then cap and simmer in hot water bath, to ensure safe storage.
+Then cap the canning jars and simmer in hot water bath, to ensure safe storage.
+Take care handling the hot jars.